ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes.

+## 5.0.1

+ - Update dependencies.
+ - Fix bug in Light Saver not always turning on lights.

 ## 5.0.0

  - Added new node Light Saver for advanced light control based on motion sensor.